 The Nefesh, which is found in the blood, gives people the ability to do.
 The Ruach enables the person to speak.
 The Neshamah gives man the capability of thinking and choosing.
 Making a choice is a Divine ability.
 Only man can choose.
-Neither animals, vegetables, or minerals can.
-Choice stems from the Neshamah which is called God's lamp.
-The Neshamah carries Divine light.
+Neither animal, vegetable, or mineral can.
+Choice stems from the Neshamah which is called God's lamp (Mishlei 20:27).
+Therefore, the Neshamah carries Divine light.

 Besides the three parts of the soul, there is also a body that man possesses.
 Therefore, there are four parts to man altogether.